mmtan/IDA/README.md

 IDA.split("test.txt", 10, 5)
 ```

-Alternatively, we can use the following command line.
+Alternatively, we can execute the command in the command line interface as follows.

 ```
 IDAsplit "test.txt" 10 5